NFT: Bridging Supervised Learning and Reinforcement Learning in Math Reasoning: Method

 \subsection{Practical Algorithm}

 We introduce several improvements over Eq.~\ref{eq:theory_loss} and propose a practical objective of NFT:

 Pseudo code is in Algorithm \ref{alg:nft}.
 Below, we explain our key design choices.

 \textbf{Token-level loss.} Eq.~\ref{eq:theory_loss} essentially deals with sequence data, where answer likelihood $\pi(\va|\vq)=\prod_t \pi(\va_t|\vq, \va_{<t})$ is heavily correlated with answer length.
 This introduces high variance in gradient estimation and causes numerical instabilities during training.
-Following existing approaches \citep{ppo,drgrpo,dapo}, we view each token decision as an individual unit and sum up their loss in Eq.~\ref{eq:pratical_loss}.
+Following \citet{ppo, dapo}, we view each token decision as an individual unit and sum up their loss in Eq.~\ref{eq:pratical_loss}.

-\textbf{Clipping negative likelihood ratio.} The negative loss calculation in Eq.~\ref{eq:pratical_loss} involves a logarithm whose argument must remain positive, imposing $(1 - \hat{r}_\vq R_\theta^t) / (1-\hat{r}_\vq) >0$.
+\textbf{Clipping negative likelihood ratio.} The negative loss in Eq.~\ref{eq:pratical_loss} involves a logarithm whose argument must remain positive, imposing $(1 - \hat{r}_\vq R_\theta^t) / (1-\hat{r}_\vq) >0$.
 When $R_\theta^t$ is unoptimized, this requirement may not be satisfied, potentially leading to training collapse.
 We therefore enforce a minimum value of $\epsilon>0$ for the negative likelihood ratio.
-To preserve gradient flow after clipping, we further apply straight-through gradient estimation \citep{bengio2013estimating, van2017neural}.
-Implementation detail is in Algorithm \ref{alg:nft}.
+To preserve gradient flow after clipping, we further apply straight-through gradient \citep{bengio2013estimating}.
+Details are in Algorithm \ref{alg:nft}.

-\textbf{Prompt weighting.} To focus training on more informative instances, we weight each prompt $\vq$ by $\omega(\vq)$ and assign higher importance to hard questions with a low correctness rate $r_\vq$.
+\textbf{Prompt weighting.} To focus training on more informative instances, we weight each prompt $\vq$ by $\omega(\vq)$, assigning higher importance to hard questions with low $r_\vq$.
 An ablation study is posted in Sec. \ref{sec:exp_ablation}.
-This design also helps align NFT with RL algorithms like GRPO.
-We discuss the details in Sec. \ref{sec:connection}.
+This design also helps align NFT with RL algorithms like GRPO (Sec. \ref{sec:connection}).